jcmiller11/PSBS/README.md

  - Import images and spritesheets directly into your PuzzleScript game!
  - Load existing PuzzleScript projects right from their gists!
  - Load existing PuzzleScript projects from a source text file!
+ - Export PuzzleScript projects to html files!
- - Save PuzzleScript projects to gists!
+ - Export PuzzleScript projects to gists!
  - Launch your project from play.html or the PuzzleScript editor!
  - Supports most PuzzleScript forks!
  - Use your favorite version control for your PuzzleScript projects!